Kalapani territory: Late 19th century

 Some time around 1865, the British shifted the border near Kalapani to the watershed of the Kalapani river instead of the river itself, thereby claiming the area now called the Kalapani territory.
 This is consistent with the British position that the Kali River begins only from the Kalapani springs, which meant that the agreement of Sugauli did not apply to the region above the springs.
 Scholars Manandhar and Koirala believe that the shifting of the border was motivated by strategic reasons.
 The inclusion of the highest point in the region, Point 6172, provides an unhindered view of the Tibetan plateau.
 For Manandhar and Koirala, this represents an "unauthorized", "unilateral" move on the part of the British.
 However Nepal was effectively a British-protected state at that time, even though the British termed it an "independent state with special treaty relations".
-Around the same time that the British claimed the Kalapani territory, they had also ceded to Nepalese control the western Tarai regions.
+Around the same time that the British claimed the Kalapani territory, they had also ceded to Nepal the western Tarai regions, which were later named "Naya Muluk" ("New Lands") by Nepal.
+The addition of these regions was of significant economic benefit to Nepal.
 Nepal's boundaries had moved on from those of the Sugauli treaty.